Juvenile Waiver: Transfer to Adult Court

 Prosecutorial Discretion Transfer

-A few states (including Michigan) use a prosecutorial discretion approach to the juvenile waiver.
-Juvenile and adult courts have jurisdiction over certain offenses in these states, and the prosecutor may choose.
+A few states (including Michigan) use prosecutorial discretion to the juvenile waiver.
+In these states, juvenile and adult courts have jurisdiction over certain offenses, and the prosecutor may choose.
+It is even more crucial for minors charged with a crime in a state using prosecutorial discretion to work with an experienced criminal defense attorney.

 'Once an Adult, Always an Adult' Transfer

-Most states (California, depending on several factors) also have laws requiring minors who have been previously charged as adults to be prosecuted in adult court for any successive offenses, so long as:
+Most states (California, depending on several factors) also have laws requiring minors who have been previously charged as adults to be prosecuted in adult court for any future offenses, so long as:

 1. The minor was at least 16 years old at the time of the offense; and